yugokato/openapi-test-client/README.md

 ```
 A function can take API path parameters and query/body parameters as arguments, where path parameters are always
 defined as positional-only arguments, and other parameters are always defined as keyword-only arguments with a default
-value of `None`.
-Note that this does not mean the parameter is actually optional for the endpoint.
-It just means you
-can hit the endpoint without specifying that parameter, whether it is actually required or not (for negative case testing).
+value of `Unset`.
+Any parameters with this sentinel value will be excluded from the actual API call parameters.
-Additionally, it will always have `**kwargs` for supporting making a call with any undocumented parameters and/or with raw
+Additionally, it will always have `**kwargs` for supporting making a call with any undocumented
-`requests` library options (eg. `timeout`, `headers`, etc) if you need to.
+parameters and/or with raw `requests` library options (eg. `timeout`, `headers`, etc) if you need to.

 > [!NOTE]
-> Parameters defined as optional in the OpenAPI spec will be annotated with `Optional[]` in the function signature
+> Parameters defined as optional in the OpenAPI spec will be annotated with `Optional[]` in the function signature, but
+> this does not mean the parameter is actually optional for the endpoint.
+It just means you can hit the endpoint
+> without specifying that parameter, whether it is actually required or not (for negative case testing)

 Some attributes available from the API class:
 ```pycon